-Generally, only businesses that operate exclusively in the South Norfolk area will be considered for relief.
+Generally, only businesses that operate exclusively in the Broadland area will be considered for relief.
 This will generally exclude all national companies.
-Relief will only normally be allowed for one business premises in the South Norfolk Council area.
+Relief will only normally be allowed for one business premises in the Broadland District Council area.

-Decisions to award such relief will be made by the Director with responsibility for Finance.
+Decisions to award such relief will be made by the Director with responsibility for Finance in conjunction with their Portfolio Holder.